2020 CSA Details

 On a given week, you can expect to receive the following fresh & local produce in your share:

-Fall - Plums, Anaheim Pepper, Heirloom Tomato, Sweet Pepper, Chives, Husk Cherries, Kale, Eggplant, Delicata Squash, Thyme
+Fall - Apples, Anaheim Pepper, Heirloom Tomato, Sweet Pepper, Chives, Husk Cherries, Kale, Eggplant, Winter Squash, Thyme

 What is a CSA?